tsrodf/rasa-bot/server/server_setup.md

 ###### Step 1:

 ssh root@162.55.50.102
-(replace with your server and useraccount for reproducing)
+(replace with your useraccount and server-ip for reproducing)

 ###### Step 2: